 What is Critical Path?

-Critical path of a logically structured project schedule network diagram specifies a list of activities that are in sequence and need utmost attention of the project manager and the project team.
+Critical path of a logically structured project schedule network diagram that specifies a sequence of activities which need utmost attention of the project project team.
 The overall project duration is the sum total of duration of all the activities in the critical path.
 Delay in any activity on the critical path will delay the project completion date.
 Critical path signifies that all activities on the path must start and finish as per the schedule dates.
 This also means that no slippages in schedule are acceptable.

-- It is a path with longest duration in the project schedule network diagram.
+- It is the longest path in a project schedule network diagram.

-- Critical path establishes the minimum duration before which the project cannot complete.
+- Critical path establishes the minimum project duration.

-- It also indicates the amount of flexibility in the schedule network.
+- It also indicates the amount of scheduling flexibility in the network diagram.

 - A project can have more than one critical path.